All Episodes

 You have three big debates.

-They probably, in spite of going up against football, will be the most watched debates in history, I think.
+They probably, in spite of going up against football, will be the most watched debates in history, I think, with Donald Trump being in them.

-I know there's a lot of Interest in this campaign.
+I know there's a lot of interest in this campaign.

-I do think there's a little bit of merit that there might be a small percentage of voters out there that will never admit publicly that they're going to vote for Donald Trump and people have a general distrust.
+I do think there's a little bit of merit that there might be a small percentage of voters out there that will never admit publicly that they're going to vote for Donald Trump, and people have a general distrust.

 I do believe historical polling of making phone calls to landlines is becoming somewhat obsolete.

-I think that maybe Republican enthusiasm is not being counted in some of these polls.
+There is a little truth, I think, that maybe Republican enthusiasm is not being counted in some of these polls.

 I actually believe in research.